groupdocs-editor/GroupDocs.Editor-for-Java-Spring/README.md

 ## Document Editor API for Java Spring
-[GroupDocs.Editor for Java](https://products.groupdocs.com/editor/java) API allows you to edit documents without any additional dependencies.
+[GroupDocs.Editor for Java](https://products.groupdocs.com/editor/java) is a library that allows you to **edit DOCX, ODT, XLS and other supported formats in form of HTML** and save it back to the original format.
+With GroupDocs.Editor you can easily edit documents on the web with your favorite WYSIWYG editor without external dependencies.

-In order to demonstrate GroupDocs.Editor for Java reach and powerful features we prepared a modern **document editor** front-end web UI example.
-Which can be used as a standalone application or easily integrated into your project.
+This web application demonstrates the powerful capabilities of GroupDocs.Editor with a built-in **WYSIWYG document editor** and can be used as a standalone application or can be easily integrated into your project.

-**Note:** without a license application will run in trial mode, purchase [GroupDocs.Editor for Java license](https://purchase.groupdocs.com/order-online-step-1-of-8.aspx) or request [GroupDocs.Editor for Java temporary license](https://purchase.groupdocs.com/temporary-license).
+**Note:** Without a license application will run in trial mode, purchase [GroupDocs.Editor for Java license](https://purchase.groupdocs.com/order-online-step-1-of-8.aspx) or request [GroupDocs.Editor for Java temporary license](https://purchase.groupdocs.com/temporary-license).

 ## Supported document Formats